 - a.
 Continuous solid lines at least $\frac{1}{2}$ wide and spacing equivalent to line width, measured edge to edge, up to < 2". - b.
 Circular, square, or irregular, solid shapes with spacing between shapes no less than diameter of pattern's visual markers and no more than 2", measured edge to edge.
-Each shape must have a minimum area of $\geq$ 0.049 in, which corresponds approximately with circles of diameter 1⁄4" (~6mm).
+Each shape must have a minimum area of \geq 0.049 in2, which corresponds approximately with circles of diameter 1⁄4" (~6mm).